tinkerhub/maker-station/Web Dev/Backend/Databases/Firebase.md

 - You need a browser to follow along this learning path.
 You can choose browser of your choice.
 The preferred ones are listed below:
    -  **Google Chrome**
-      A browser based on V8 JavaScript engine with developer tools.
+      A browser by Google based on the open source Chromium web browser project with developer tools.
       [Install Google Chrome](https://www.google.com/chrome/)

 - **Create a Firebase account**: Go to the Firebase website and create an account.
 If you already have a Google account, you can use that to sign in.